fintechees/Expert-Advisor-Studio/README.md

 15. Source codes generator
 16. Spread betting
 17. Price aggregator(automated order router)
-18. Mutiple accounts management on the frontend(useful for trading arbitrage)
+18. Multiple accounts management on the frontend(useful for trading arbitrage)
 19. Multiple charts management(responsive UI layout)

 ......
 Many features, you can explore them on your own